×

 Swot Analysis of "Central European Distribution Corporation: Hostile Takeover, Bankruptcy Makeover" written by Stuart C. Gilson, Sarah L. Abbott includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Cedc's Bankruptcy facing as an external strategic factors.
 Some of the topics covered in Central European Distribution Corporation: Hostile Takeover, Bankruptcy Makeover case study are - Strategic Management Strategies, Corporate governance, Financial management, Marketing, Mergers & acquisitions, Reorganization and Finance & Accounting.

-Some of the macro environment factors that can be used to understand the Central European Distribution Corporation: Hostile Takeover, Bankruptcy Makeover casestudy better are - – central banks are concerned over increasing inflation, geopolitical disruptions, customer relationship management is fast transforming because of increasing concerns over data privacy, increasing household debt because of falling income levels, there is backlash against globalization, wage bills are increasing, supply chains are disrupted by pandemic , increasing energy prices, technology disruption, etc
+Some of the macro environment factors that can be used to understand the Central European Distribution Corporation: Hostile Takeover, Bankruptcy Makeover casestudy better are - – talent flight as more people leaving formal jobs, supply chains are disrupted by pandemic , central banks are concerned over increasing inflation, banking and financial system is disrupted by Bitcoin and other crypto currencies, customer relationship management is fast transforming because of increasing concerns over data privacy, there is backlash against globalization, cloud computing is disrupting traditional business models, technology disruption, digital marketing is dominated by two big players Facebook and Google, etc

 12 Hrs